-Nineteen companies provided data on the average age of a unit in their lease fleet, with an average of 10.6 years.
-Last year, the average age of units in the lease fleet was 11 years, indicating that many companies acquired new (or newer) inventory in 2019 bringing the average age down.
-In fact, nine companies provided information about their capital expenditures for new lease fleet in 2019, totaling approximately \$370 million.
+Eighteen companies provided data on the age of a unit in their lease fleet, with an average of 10.1 years.
+The average age of units in the lease fleet was 11 years in 2018 and 10.6 years in 2019, indicating that many companies continue to acquire new (or newer) inventory in 2020 bringing the average age down.

+Reported capital expenditures for new lease fleet investment in 2020 from six of the largest companies totaled \$340 million.